network2030/newip-beyond/beyond22.md

 -	Challenges and KPIs from networks in metaverse systems

 -	Privacy preserving approaches

--	monetization and business models for service providers
+-	Monetization and Business models to be used by service providers

 ----